Two-Gun Betty

-Two-Gun Betty is a lost 1918 American comedy Western film directed by Howard C. Hickman and starring Bessie Barriscale.
-It was produced by Robert Brunton and distributed Pathé Exchange.
+Two-Gun Betty is a 1918 American comedy Western film directed by Howard C. Hickman and starring Bessie Barriscale.
+It was produced by Robert Brunton and distributed by Pathé Exchange.

 Plot

 Betty, a determined young woman, wants to be a cowboy.
-She discovers if she disguises herself as man, she can work on a ranch.
+She discovers if she disguises herself as a man, she can work on a ranch.
 The other cowhands, however, discover her ruse and trick her into embarrassing situations.